-At the heart of the new Andermatt is the Chedi, a stunning five-star hotel laid out around what becomes an ice-rink in winter.
+At the heart of the new Andermatt is the Chedi, a stunning 5* luxury hotel, laid out around what becomes an ice-rink in winter.
 The arrival of this and other new luxury hotels and chalets is quickly changing the face of Andermatt, but lots of the traditional old haunts are still here, and the skiing is as good as it has ever been, with deeper powder than you’ll find in many Swiss resorts and the awesome and enormous Gemsstock mountain overlooking it all, ideal for die-hard skiers, with acres of off-piste space.

 There’s something for every age and ability here though, with the Natschen Mountain, perfect for families and beginners, as well as the Winterhorn, which is great for off-piste skiing for intermediates.